Felony Defense

 Criminal Trespass Overview

 Under New Jersey law, criminal trespass involves unlawfully entering, remaining, or peering into structures or properties without permission.
 Offenses range from petty disorderly persons offenses to fourth-degree crimes.
+Fourth-Degree Crime:- Trespassing in a dwelling, school, or research facility.

 - Peering into windows of dwellings with intent to invade privacy.